youssef-kishk/Machine-learning-models-implementation-/README.md

 ## **SVM**
-svm for spam mails classification
+svm for spam mails classification (using sklearn)